Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

 2. **Start a commit message with a present tense verb.**
 In the English language, a verb is a word used to describe an action, state or occurrence.
 These are examples of present tense verbs: fix, add, adjust, create, remove, delete, move, update.

 Starting a commit message with a present tense verb is generally considered best practice.
-That’s to say, you’re going to see exceptions and other conventional standards out there.
+That's to say, you’re going to see exceptions and other conventional standards out there.

 3. Can use labels WIP (work in progress) or BUGFIX at start of commit message.
 This is an exception to the previous guideline.
 Using the WIP label is helpful when making regular commits to show progress but you haven’t finished anything yet.
 Using the label BUGFIX is helpful to more easily reference your commit history.